Multiple Nodes Installation ¶

 Related setting looks like below.

-Update it with information below to set VM with fixed IP with actual IP address, e.g, 11.0.1.129
+Update it with information below to set VM with fixed IP with actual IP address, e.g, 192.168.122.101.
+Name enp1s0 is determined by result from command ip addr.

 network: